KennethLeeCornell/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+Michael: I thought the interaction was really well done, and the amount of toggling between different units of time really impressed me.
+Maybe for a future feature, marking future dates could be useful in a “calendar” type of function.

 # Lab 2 Part 2